chef-boneyard/audit/README.md

       'version': '2.1.0'
     },
     # Profile from Supermarket
-    # note: If reporting to Compliance, the Supermarket profile needs to be uploaded to Chef Compliance first
+    # note: If reporting to Compliance, first upload the Supermarket profile to Chef Compliance.
     # note: Artifactory's Supermarket implementation—"Chef Cookbook repository"—does not support InSpec compliance profiles at this time
     {
       'name': 'ssh',